One Of Hawaii's Top Auto Accident

 At the first appointment, each of these providers will conduct a very thorough examination.
 Most likely, they will then refer you to see a physical therapist, massage therapist, chiropractor, specialist, or a surgeon.
 They may also refer you for an x-ray, ct scan, or MRI.
 Your No-Fault Insurance covers all of these types of treatment as long as the treatment is reasonable and necessary.

 We highly recommend that you follow the doctor’s recommendations for these various types of treatments.
-First and foremost, you should receive the prescribed treatment in order to fully recover from your injuries.
+First and foremost, you should receive the prescribed treatment in order to recover from your injuries fully.
 You should also receive the treatment in order to document your injuries for your case fully.
 Keep in mind that insurance adjusters have to see documentation to back up all of your claims and injuries.
 Basically, in the eyes of the insurance companies, you’re not injured unless there are medical records that document your auto accident injuries.

 You should continue to receive all of the follow-up treatment for as long as necessary until you have fully recovered from your injuries.
 We recommend that you hold off on any settlement negotiations with the Hawaii insurance company until you have completed all of your treatment.
 This is so that the settlement will take into account all of your treatment and medical bills.